-In April 2021 GreenSquare Group and GreenSquare Community Housing completed a transfer of engagements to merge its operations into that of Accord Housing Association Limited.
+In April 2021 GreenSquare Group merged with Accord Housing Association.
 While legally the organisation remains Accord Housing Association, from April 2021 it began trading as GreenSquareAccord.
+On the same date Westlea Housing Association became a wholly owned subsidiary of GreenSquareAccord.